lindbrook/cholera/docs/notes/latlongVoronoi.md

 ## numerical expectations

-The reason why the direct application of the algorithm to geographic data leads to the mis-classification is essentially numerical.
+Why does the direct application of the algorithm to geographic data leads to the mis-classification?
+The answer is essentially numerical.
 It stems from the fact that even though the Earth is round, the sees the Earth as flat.
 The algorithm expects a 2D Cartesian world where the only difference between the two axes is that they are perpendicular or orthogonal to one another.
-To be specific, it expects that the distance covered by a one unit move North or South (a unit change in latitude) will equal the distance covered by a one unit move East or West (a unit change in longitude).
+To be specific, the algorithm expects that the distance covered by a one unit move North or South (a unit change in latitude) will equal the distance covered by a one unit move East or West (a unit change in longitude).
 Due to the Earth’s geometry, this is not the case.
-As you move North or South, away the equator and toward the poles, the distance covered as you move one unit East or West (longitude) will actually decrease: even though they cover the same number of degrees of longitude, the distance along the Equator is greater than that along either the Tropic of Cancer or Capricorn.
+As you move North or South, away the equator and toward the poles, the distance covered as you move one unit East or West (longitude) actually decreases.
+You can see this if you compare the Equator with the Tropic of Cancer: even though all three cover the same number of degrees of longitude, the distance along former is greater than that along the latter.

 ## a solution

 In the graph below, I plot my solution.
-Here you can see the concordance between the line segments and the Voronoi diagram.
+Here you can see the concordance between he algorithm-generated Voronoi diagram and the “brute force”-generated line segments.

 ``` r
 plot(cases[, vars], xlim = rng$x, ylim = rng$y, pch = NA, asp = asp)